JolienNoels/joliennoels/README.md

 ### Hello 👋

 My name is Jolien Noels.
-I am a young researcher interested in anything at the intersection of environmental economics, finance and urban economics.
+I am an economist interested in anything at the intersection of climate change, finance and regional analysis.
 I enjoy learning R and Python.

 <!--